MITgcm/MITgcm/doc/getting_started/getting_started.rst

 latitude of the southern most gridcell face (Cartesian, m; spherical, degrees).
 For a cyclindrical grid, a positive :varlink:`ygOrigin` (m) adds an inner cylindrical boundary at the center of the tank.
 The resolution along the :math:`x` and :math:`y` directions is controlled by the 1D arrays :varlink:`delX` (meters for a Cartesian grid, degrees otherwise) and :varlink:`delY` (meters for Cartesian and cyclindrical grids, degrees spherical).
+On a spherical polar grid, you might decide to set the variable :varlink:`cosPower` which is set to 0 by default and which represents :math:`n` in :math:`(\cos\varphi)^n`, the power of cosine of latitude to multiply horizontal viscosity and tracer diffusivity.
 The vertical grid spacing is set through the 1D array :varlink:`delR` (:math:`z`-coordinates: in meters; :math:`p`-coordinates, in Pa).
 Using a curvilinear grid requires complete specification of all horizontal MITgcm grid variables,